 Adding to the situation is news of the link to the $65 million campaign no longer being functional as of the afternoon of March 13.
 Instead a message appears saying the link “could have been removed, had its name changed, or is temporarily unavailable.”

 Whether Dollar abandoned his $65 million request or the effort to get a new jet is up in the air, as his media rep couldn’t confirm what’s up with his client.
+This request appears especially ridiculous when considering that chartering a private jet is nowhere near this expensive, with companies like Jettly offering their flights for only a fraction of this price.
 Despite this, the rep did say that Dollar’s current mode of travel was via “commercial” flights.

 “Whatever he has to [use to travel], you know, commercial transportation,” he said.